 Process mining expert interview: Henny Selig

-As a specialist in process mining, Henny is responsible for the technical implementation of Signavio Process Intelligence, and helping customers with process analysis.
+As a specialist in process mining, Henny is responsible for the technical implementation of SAP Signavio Process Intelligence, and helping customers with process analysis.
 Henny holds a Masters in Data Science, and is experienced in the implementation of IT transformation projects.
 In the following interview, she’ll tell us what Process Mining initiatives are all about.

 Process mining is a combination of data analysis and business process management.
 Many processes happen automatically or are supported by IT systems, meaning they leave behind digital traces.
 We extrapolate all the data from the supporting IT systems connected to a particular process.
 This data is then visualized and evaluated with the help of data science technology.